A Motivic Pairing and the Mellin Transform in Function Fields: Product Formulas for Exp and Log

 from \cite{AT90}.
 Finally, recall that the bottom coordinate of the map $\delta_0^N$ in this situation is merely evaluation at $\theta$ and that $(t-d[t])$ is upper triangular with bottom-right coordinate $(t-\theta)$.
 Putting this all together, and examining the bottom coordinate of equation \eqref{E:G11 formula} we conclude the following theorem. \end{example}

-\begin{theorem} Let $\Log_C\on$ denote the logarithm function for the $n$th tensor power of the Carlitz module and let $\delta_{1,\bz}^M$ be the map from Definition \ref{D:delta^M defs} for some $\bz \in \C_\infty^n$ inside the domain of convergence for $\Log_C\on$.
+\begin{theorem} Let $\Log_C\on$ denote the logarithm function for the $n$th tensor power of the Carlitz module, let $M$ be the corresponding $t$-motive and let $\delta_{1,\bz}^M$ be the map from Definition \ref{D:delta^M defs} for any $\bz \in \C_\infty^n$ inside the domain of convergence for $\Log_C\on$.
 Then, if we let $p_n$ denote the projection onto the $n$th coordinate, we have the formula

 \end{theorem}

 We denote the Carlitz zeta value by

 Denote $D_{0}:=1$ and $D_{i}:=\prod_{j=0}^{i-1}(\theta^{q^{i}}-\theta^{q^{j}})\in \C_\infty$ for $i\in \N$.
 For any non-negative integer $n$, recall that the Carlitz gamma value is defined by